Societies Elections

 When Do I Start Volunteering?

-To officially start in your role, you will need to attend RSU Training for your new role, and an Induction Meeting with the RSU Societies Team - who will be your staff support throughout your time volunteering.
+To officially start in your role, you will need to attend the RSU Training for all incoming Committee Members with the RSU Societies Team - who will be your staff support throughout your time volunteering.

-Your role will officially begin on the 1 of July 2024 -provided you have attended an induction meeting with the RSU- so you can settle in, meet your new team, and plan ahead for your first activities in September 2024.
+Your role will officially begin on the 1st of July 2025 -provided you have attended the RSU Training- so you can settle in, meet your new team, and plan ahead for your first activities in September 2025.

 International Students